romanmatv/travelers-rest-bulk-mod/CustomItems/Example/StepByStepGuide.md

 - Values are (Food/Drink/None) so is it food drink or something else

 ### canBeUsedAsModifier
-- can this item be used as an inderdient in another food? (think watermelon is a Fruity ingredient to Cocktails)
+- can this item be used as an ingredient in another food? (think watermelon is a Fruity ingredient to Cocktails)

 ### modifiers
 - when used as an ingredient what is the modifier it will add: (Fruity/Citrus/Sweet/Vanilla/Caramel/Herbal/Hoppy/Bitter/Juicy/Meaty/Fishy/Starchy/Veggie/Cheesy/Sour/Spicy/Aromatic/Seedy/Aged/Dairy)